 It depends.
 There are a few different ways a number you're attempting to call may be disconnected.

-For outbound API and SIP trunking calls if the number is not a valid number Twilio will be unsuccessful in executing the phone call.
+In outbound API, Outbound Dial call, Or SIP trunking calls, if the destination number is not a valid number, Twilio will be unsuccessful in executing the phone call.
 If that's the case, Twilio will mark the call status as "Failed," and your project won't be charged.
+Or If Twilio process the call further in carrier network and carrier responds with 4xx/5xx/6xx SIP response with a typical telco message like "Dialled number is not in service/active" then these calls will not be marked as completed and your project won't be charged for that.

 For <Dial> calls, the incoming call to your Twilio number will be marked as completed as soon as we make the request to retrieve TwiML call processing instructions from your voice request URL regardless of what happens on the call generated by this TwiML.
-For example, an inbound call to a Twilio that results in an outbound call to an invalid destination would result in the inbound call being marked as completed, but the outbound call being marked as failed.
+For example, an inbound call to a Twilio that results in an outbound call to an invalid destination would result in the inbound call being marked as completed, but the outbound call being marked as failed and outbound call will not be charged.